 Effect of Peripheral Neuromodulation on Vaginal Blood Flow

 The researchers want to see if nerve stimulation interventions cause a change in vaginal blood flow.
-The effect of this intervention will be compared between women who have neurogenic (spinal cord injury) or non-neurogenic dysfunction and healthy women.
+This intervention was performed in women who have neurogenic (spinal cord injury) or non-neurogenic sexual dysfunction and healthy women.

 Study Overview